mdn/content/files/en-us/web/api/document/caretpositionfrompoint/index.md

 ### Split text nodes at caret positions in a Shadow DOM

 This example demonstrates how to get the caret position from a selected node within a shadow root.

-The example is very similar to the "DOM-only example" above, except that some of the text is inside a shadow root.
+The example is very similar to the DOM-only example above, except that some of the text is inside a shadow root.
 We provide a button to allow you to see the difference when a shadow root is passed/not passed to `caretPositionFromPoint()`.

 Note that some parts of the code are hidden, including code used for logging, as this is not useful for understanding this method.